dtompkins/ubcsat/readme.txt

 This is a special build of ubcsat that includes an implementation of the sparrow algorithm It is based on a preliminary beta version (1.2b10) of ubcsat version 1.2

+see sparrow.c for algorithm details (sorry for the lack of comments)

 USAGE:

 sparrow2011 BENCHNAME RANDOMSEED